 Over a given period of time, a portfolio’s ratio of assets will change due to those assets having varying returns on performance.
-Rebalancing refers to the process of periodically buying or selling assets within a portfolio to maintain a specific asset allocation (ratio of assets).
+This means the portfolio will no longer be aligned with the desired percent allocation for each asset.
+Rebalancing therefore refers to the process of periodically buying or selling assets within a portfolio to maintain a specific asset allocation (ratio of assets).
 Portfolio rebalancing is often employed as a low-cost management strategy for long-term investment funds.

 Benefits of Rebalancing

 The main purpose of incorporating a rebalancing strategy into a portfolio is to reduce or “reset” the risk incurred from changes in asset valuations within a portfolio.
-Over a period of time, assets within a portfolio will have different returns that change a portfolio’s overall asset allocation.
+The continuous drift of asset prices and percent allocations in a portfolio means the portfolio will consistently maintain varying levels of risk.

-A rebalancing strategy sells off relatively over performing assets and buys into underperforming assets within an portfolio’s asset allocation.
+A rebalancing strategy sells off assets which over performed during the last period, while purchases the assets which under performed during the last time period.
 By employing a periodic rebalancing strategy, a portfolio’s original risk profile can be maintained regardless of market movement and volatility.

 Costs of Rebalancing

 While rebalancing is a popular strategy with index funds, there are associated costs with rebalancing a portfolio.
 Here are some costs to expect in a rebalancing event or transaction:

 If rebalancing within taxable registrations, capital gains taxes may be an important factor in determining the appropriate rebalancing frequency.